silverwind/droppy/README.md

 - `maxOpen` {Number} - The maximum number of concurrently opened files.
 This number should only be of concern on Windows.
 - `public` {Boolean} - When enabled, no authentication is performed.
 - `readInterval` {Number} - The minimum time gap in milliseconds in which updates to a single directory are sent.
-- `timestamps` {Boolean} -When enabled, adds timestamps to log output.
+- `timestamps` {Boolean} - When enabled, adds timestamps to log output.
+- `usePolling` {Boolean} - On certain conditions (home mounted through NFS, or running on hosted node), realtime updates may not work.
+This switch should make it more reliable in these cases, at the cost of CPU cycles.

 <a name="listener" />
 ### Listener Object